nikadilli/Ilaps/README.md

 ## Run from code

-1. Python 3.6 or 3.7 is necessary to run the code.
+1. Python 3 is necessary to run the code.
 Download [here](https://www.python.org/downloads/) and follow the instalation.
 2. Copy or clone this repository.
 3. Open terminal/cmd and navigate to the Ilaps folder.
   * `cd path/to/folder/Ilaps`